spryify/story-curator/docs/architecture.md

 ## System Overview

-The Media Analyzer is designed as a modular, extensible command-line application following clean architecture principles.
+The Story Curator is designed as a modular, extensible command-line application following clean architecture principles.
 The system separates concerns into distinct layers while maintaining loose coupling and high cohesion.

 ### Core Components